 1 - From the “Client” view, click on “Invoices” under the client name and then on “+New batch” in the top-right corner.

-From this view, you can drag and drop files or click to upload invoices.
+2 - From this view, you can drag and drop files or click to upload invoices.

-Uploading PDF Invoices
+Upload PDF Invoices

 Once the files are uploaded, a window will pop up that gives you a preview of the first invoice.
-Each invoice requires to be linked to a relevant matter, an amount, and invoice and due dates.
-Note: the invoice and due dates will automatically be carried over to the remaining invoices in the same upload but you can override these if you need to.
+Each invoice is required to be linked to a relevant matter, an amount, an invoice, and dates.

 When you are done with the first invoice, click “Next” to assign and complete the details for the other invoices in this batch.